School Readiness Program

 The early years of a child’s life are crucial in creating a foundation for life-long learning and success.
 The Minnesota Department of Education is committed to ensuring all children’s readiness for school by providing services and supports to teachers, administrators and other professionals.
 Services and supports include: professional learning, early learning standards and assessment, professional knowledge and competencies, early learning scholarships and prekindergarten through grade 3 alignment.

 Below is an excerpt from Minnesota’s School Readiness definition to better understand children’s readiness in the context of the complex systems in which they live.
-This definition may be used to help programs better understand children’s readiness or serve as the foundation for World’s Best Workforce planning related to kindergarten goals.

 According to Minnesota statute, a child is ready for kindergarten when he/she:

-- Is at least 5 years of age by September 1st of the child’s enrollment year (Minnesota Statutes, section 120A.20).
+- Is at least 5 years of age by September 1 of the child’s enrollment year (Minnesota Statutes, section 120A.20).